Design Information Bulletin No. 81-02 (DIB #81-02)

 - Metal Beam Guardrail (MBGR) height is to be adjusted to meet the indicated tolerances in the Traffic Safety Systems Guidance or is to be replaced with the Midwest Guardrail System (MGS) if the tolerances cannot be met.
 Consult with the District Traffic Safety Systems Coordinator to identify and discuss height adjustments.

-- Bridge approach guardrail and nonstandard sections of MBGR shall be upgraded to current approved hardware
+- Bridge approach guardrail and nonstandard sections of MBGR shall be upgraded to current approved hardware design.

-- If the height of thrie beam barrier is reduced and the current standard height cannot be maintained with a 10:1 or flatter slope in front of the barrier, then the barrier must be reconstructed to the minimum standard
+- If the height of thrie beam barrier is reduced and the current standard height cannot be maintained with a 10:1 or flatter slope in front of the barrier, then the barrier must be reconstructed to the minimum standard height.

 - If the height of Type 50 concrete barrier is reduced, it should be replaced with Type 60M concrete barrier.

 - Existing dike that does not meet current standards (HDM Topic 303) should be replaced with the appropriate standard dike.
 Proposed dike not meeting current standards requires design standards decision document approval.
-The designer must consult with the District Traffic Safety Systems Coordinator when curbs or dikes are identified along guardrail end treatments and crash cushions to determine if the curbs or dikes should be
+The designer must consult with the District Traffic Safety Systems Coordinator when curbs or dikes are identified along guardrail end treatments and crash cushions to determine if the curbs or dikes should be modified.

 - District traffic operations should address these features for possible replacement: All existing traffic pavement markings, signs (not sign structures) and damaged loop detectors.
 See the California MUTCD for vehicle, bicycle and motorcycle loop detection guidance.